What can't be recycled and why

 To find out more about the materials recovery facility, visit the Western Riverside website.

-If a collection crew notices a Smart Sack or Smart Bank contains a contaminant, it will be collected as refuse and sent for disposal rather than being recycled.
+If a collection crew notices a contaminant in amongst the recycling, the whole contents of the container will be collected as refuse and sent for disposal rather than being recycled.
 If contamination isn't noticed until large amounts are seen when the vehicle is emptied, the entire truck load may have to be sent for disposal.

 Contamination is usually spotted at the point of collection and it has only ever been on very rare occasions that an entire truck has been sent for disposal.